Back

 By combing the Documentary Short category with the Documentary Feature category, I believe the Academy would remove an important voice among filmmakers.
 Short documentaries serve society as a form of airing social issues.
 They serve filmmaking by providing a format for experimentation.

-One of the Academy’s roles is to encourage and expand the film form, and I believe the removal of separate category for short documentaries jeopardizes that role.
+One of the Academy’s roles is to encourage and expand the film form, and I believe the removal of a separate category for short documentaries jeopardizes that role.
 Shorter films deserve the same recognition as feature-length films.
 Each is a unique art form.
 I hope the Board will reverse their decision and vote to reinstate the Oscar for Best Achievement in Documentary Short Subject.

 Signed George Lucas